New languages come along all the time, sometimes with the sort of corporate oomph that helped Swift and Go become popular quickly.

 Quick Exercise: Make a list of five features from a programming language you are familiar with.
 Categorize each item on your list as a primitive, a means of combination, a means of abstraction, or none.
 Where, for example, would you classify conditional statements such as if?

 Notice that there are lots of things not on the list.
 For instance, if statements are not one of the three things that every language has.
-Do you know of any programming language without conditional statements?
+Do you know of any programming language without if statements?
 Probably not.

 In CS1, you may have learned that, in order to implement the computations that programmers need to solve most problems, a language must support three kinds of control flow: sequence, selection, and repetition.
 So any complete programming language will offer programmers a way to make choices.